norskeld/sigma/apps/docs/content/combinators/sepBy1.md

 ---
 title: 'sepBy1'
-description: 'sepBy combinator parses zero or more occurrences of parser, separated by sep.
+description: 'sepBy1 combinator parses one or more occurrences of parser, separated by sep.
 Returns a list of values (without separator) returned by parser.'
 ---

 # sepBy1